sstadt/shoplist/README.md

  - [ ] Return focus to the text field after adding an item on mobile
  - [ ] Fix the bug with overlays not fading out when their observable is updated
- - [ ] Update/remove grunt copy task so that only the compiled assets are placed in .tmp in production
+ - [ ] Update/remove grunt tasks so that only the compiled assets are placed in .tmp in production
  - [ ] Make a 'delete' all checked button, with confirmation dialog; remove individual item delete buttons
  - [ ] Restrict list sharing to list owners

 ### 0.1.3

+ - [ ] Add ajax loaders to buttons that make socket calls
  - [ ] Fully docblock back end and front end
  - [ ] Validate item quantity as > 0 on the back end
  - [ ] Add a resend link to the login 'not verified' error message

+### 0.2

  - [ ] Add a favicon

-### 0.2

  - [ ] Create a splash page
  - [ ] Improve email templates
  - [ ] Add a sync icon to display the status of the most recent save